-Everything you need to know about IRC Appendix Q model building code for tiny houses.
+Everything you need to know about IRC Appendix AQ model building code for tiny houses.

-“As advocates, one of our first building code tasks was to get the IRC to recognize the unique product of foundation-based housing under 400 SF.
+“As advocates, one of our first building code tasks was to get the IRC to recognize the unique product of foundation-based housing under 400 SF (now applies to movable tiny homes too!).
 To that end, our organizations and members helped write and approved Appendix Q in the 2018 IRC.

 -THIA President Dan Fitzpatrick